ubuntu/ubuntu-desktop-documentation/docs/how-to/encrypt-your-disk-with-tpm-fde.md

 (encrypt-your-disk-with-tpm-fde)=
 # Encrypt your disk with TPM FDE

-Hardware-backed disk encryption is a feature that lets you encrypt your computer’s disk with keys that are generated and stored safely in your computer.
+Full-disk encryption (FDE) using the Trusted Platform Module (TPM) is an experimental feature to protect your data.
+It encrypts your Ubuntu installation and your whole disk.
+Compared to traditional encryption methods such as LUKS, it can provide more convenience or more security, depending on your configuration.

-The data in your disk will be decrypted automatically, while still keeping your data encrypted at rest.
+The data on your disk will be decrypted automatically, while still keeping your data encrypted at rest.
 This eliminates the need to enter a passphrase every time you start up your machine: you will just need to enter your user password as usual to log in.
 Optionally, you can still set a passphrase for additional security.

 To learn how this encryption works, see {ref}`hardware-backed-disk-encryption`.